beling/book-pl/src/ch13-02-iterators.md

 {{#include ../listings/ch13-functional-features/listing-13-17/output.txt}}
 ```

-The code in Listing 13-17 doesn’t do anything; the closure we’ve specified
+The code in listing 13-17 doesn’t do anything; the closure we’ve specified
 never gets called.
 The warning reminds us why: iterator adaptors are lazy, and
 we need to consume the iterator here.

 To fix this and consume the iterator, we’ll use the `collect` method, which we
-used in Chapter 12 with `env::args` in Listing 12-1.
+used in Chapter 12 with `env::args` in listing 12-1.
 This method consumes the
 iterator and collects the resulting values into a collection data type.

-In Listing 13-18, we collect the results of iterating over the iterator that’s
+In listing 13-18, we collect the results of iterating over the iterator that’s
 returned from the call to `map` into a vector.
 This vector will end up
 containing each item from the original vector incremented by 1.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-18/src/main.rs:here}}